DiamondCoder02/nsfw-game-manager/readme.md

 Now with Dinner, I have not much idea how to handle the update...
 Probably with asking ID, then what to change, but I'm sure I can make it better.

+## 2023.05.07 03:37

+Most stuff is done, only remaining is the update.
+But that is after sleep.
+I also need to test as I haven't bug tested yet.